Zoro-6191/codbot/README.md

 - Permission to read logfile locally available

 # How to Install (Linux)
-- Install Git, Screen and Latest NodeJS:
+- Install Git and Latest NodeJS:
     ```
     sudo apt update